Use Mendix Data Storage APIs to Build Reusable Microflow Actions

 Retrieving Objects Using SQL

-An API is available to allow you to execute SQL queries on the application database (this feature is currently in beta).
-Using this API, you can create a microflow action to execute SQL: similar to the action for OQL in the previous sections.
+You can use an API call to execute SQL queries on the application database.
+Using this call, you can create a microflow action to execute SQL: similar to the action for OQL in the previous sections.

 The definition of the Java action resembles the OQL action, but instead of an OQL parameter you have an SQL parameter.